noxdafox/pebble/doc/index.rst

 .. class:: Pool(workers=1, task_limit=0, queue=None, queueargs=None, initializer=None, initargs=None)

-   A Pool allows to schedule jobs into a Pool of Threades which will perform them concurrently.
+   A Pool allows to schedule jobs into a Pool of Threads which will perform them concurrently.
    Thread pools work as well as a *context manager*.

    *workers* is an integer representing the amount of desired thread workers managed by the pool.
 If *worker_task_limit* is a number greater than zero each worker will be restarted after performing an equal amount of tasks.